OpenNTF/org.openntf.nsfodp/README.md

 ### NSF Deployment

 The NSF deployment service allows for deployment of an NSF to a Domino server without involving the Notes client.
 Currently, this will only deploy new databases, but the plan is to have this also be able to perform a design replace on an existing database.

+### Eclipse Tooling

+The Eclipse plugins provide the Eclipse IDE with basic knowledge of the ODP and autocompletion capabilities for XPages and Custom Controls.

+Currently, autocompletion knows about the stock components and Extension Library that ship with 9.0.1 FP10 as well as any Custom Controls inside the same project.

+Additionally, it adds "Compile On-Disk Project" and "Deploy NSF" actions to the context menu, which are shortcuts for the equivalent Maven goals.

 ## Usage